jimenezmaximiliano/migrations/SECURITY.md

 ## Supported Versions

-Only the current major subversion is supported
+Only the current major version is supported

 | Version | Supported          |
 | ------- | ------------------ |